romagny13/react-spa-router/README.md

       next(true);
     }
     else {
-      // add a query with the url to redirect after user logged in next('/signin?redirect=' + route.url);
+      // add a query string with the url to redirect after the user will be logged in next('/signin?redirect=' + route.url);
     }
   }